armory/documentation/_spinnaker/terraform_integration.md

 **Note**: Terraform binaries are verified by checksum and with Hashicorp's GPG key before being installed into our release.

-To use Terraform, you must indicate to the Terraformer microservice the path to the binary within the microservice to use:
+To use the Terraform Integration, you must specify the path to the Terraform binary you want to use.
+This path also includes the Terraform version.
+This version is used for the **SYSTEM_DEFINED** version value when a user creates a Terraform Integration stage in Deck.
+This version is not used if the user selects a different supported version from the menu.

+Perform the following steps to specify a Terraform version:

 1. Create a file named `terraformer-local.yml` in the following directory: `.hal/default/profiles`.
 2. Add the following YAML to the file: